jannatafrrin/energy-market-analysis-afrin/PROJECT_LOG.md

 **Context:** OpenNEM has rebranded to OpenElectricity.
 The old open/keyless API is deprecated.
 The site's chart export offers fixed range presets (1D/3D/7D/30D/1Y/ALL) and a separate 5m/30m interval toggle.
-It was unclear whether 30m resolution is preserved reliably at 1Y range via the UI export, and this wasn't worth testing further.
+It was unclear whether 30m resolution is preserved reliably at 1Y range, and this wasn't worth testing further.

 **Rationale:**
-- Project requires 30-min granularity across 12 months, 2 regions (NSW1, SA1) —
+- Project requires 30-min granularity across 12 months, 2 regions (NSW1, SA1).
-  ~17.5k rows per region.
 Manual export doesn't scale or reproduce cleanly at that volume.
 - A scripted API pull (via data_pipeline.py) is reproducible, auditable, and re-runnable — which manual browser downloads are not.
-This is closer to how a real data pipeline would be built.
-- Requires registering a free API key at platform.openelectricity.org.au (new requirement post-rebrand; the old anonymous access is gone).
+- Requires registering a free API key at platform.openelectricity.org.au.

-**Trade-off accepted:** Slightly more setup time (API key registration, auth handling) in exchange for a defensible, professional pipeline design.
+**Trade-off accepted:** Slightly more setup time (API key registration, auth handling) in exchange for a durable pipeline design.

 ## [2026-08-21] API integration debugging: 5-min pull, region parsing